Cookie Notice

 (c) Preference cookies.
 These are first party cookies which store your language preferences from previous visits for simplified and more convenient use of our Virtual Tours.

-2.3 Please see the Annex for more information about the cookies we use.
+3.4 Please see the annex for more information about the cookies we use.

-3.1 Cookie Banner on our Website.
-When you visit our Website, you are presented with a Cookie Banner where you can select your cookie preferences and enable or reject optional cookies (Performance, Functionality, Analytical and Advertising cookies).
-You may decide and consent to optional cookies by actively clicking on the button “Accept All”.
-At the same ease, you may also choose to reject some or all optional cookies under the section “Customise”.
-If you reject all optional cookies we will use only necessary cookies and optional cookies will be automatically rejected.
+4.1 Cookie Banners on Giraffe360 Platforms.
+When you visit Giraffe360 Platforms, you are presented with a Cookie Banner where you can select your cookie preferences and enable or reject optional cookies (Preference, Functionality, Analytical and/or Advertising cookies).
+You can give consent to all optional cookies by clicking the “Accept All” button.
+Similarly, you can reject all optional cookies by selecting “Reject All”.
+You may also customize your preferences under “Customise” and choose to accept only certain Optional cookies.
+If you choose to reject all Optional cookies, only Strictly Necessary cookies will be used.

-3.5 Cookie management panel.
-You can update your cookie preferences at the bottom of this Notice.
+4.4 You can update your cookie preferences at the bottom of this Notice.
 For Virtual Tours, you can update your preferences by clicking on the information icon on the lower left side of the Virtual Tour.
+For the Property Website you can update your preferences by clicking on the “Cookies” button at the bottom of the Property Website.
 You can deselect the categories of cookies you no longer wish to use at any time.
 Please note that deleting or blocking cookies may not be effective for all types of tracking technologies, such as Local Storage Objects (LSOs) like HTML5.

-3.6 Browser settings.
+4.5 Browser settings.
 You can manage your cookies on a browser level.
 Most browsers will also allow you to control how cookies are used through your browser settings.
-Please note that if you choose to refuse all cookies you may not be able to use the full functionality of our Website.
+Please note that if you choose to refuse all cookies you may not be able to use the full functionality of Giraffe360 Platforms.
 These settings will typically be found in the “options” or “preferences” menu of your browser.
 To understand these settings, the following links may be helpful, otherwise, you should use the “Help” option in your browser for more details.

 Cookie settings in Firefox